emilyjspencer/Questions-checklist/unix.md

 * what does * mean (regex)
 * what does .* mean (regex)
 * what does \ mean (regex)
-* what does grep -v doe
+* what does grep -v do
 * what is the purpose of the find command
 * copy files from further up the tree into current directory
 * remove read permissions for group and read permissions for other in one go